Digital Wardrobes

 We intend to broaden our user research by:

-Our next step is to ideate high-impact features for the product using our priority matrix and design implications.
-We will continue developing and validating these designs with potential users to deliver a useful technological solution for optimizing wardrobe managementfree decluttering experience.
+Our future goal is to sketch out high-impact features based on our priority matrix and design insights.
+We’ll continue developing and testing these ideas with users to create a practical tool that makes wardrobe management and decluttering more approachable.